Sch3lp/angular2-master-class-starter/LEARNINKS.md

 ## A `Subject` is actually an `Observable`
 So you can use it as such and pass it to methods that takes an `Observable` as an argument.

+## Presentation, Business, View Components
+This is an Angular2 Architecture perception (and lingo) of ThoughtRam!

+### Presentation Components
+Are not the same as a `Presenter` in the `MVP` design pattern.

+Don't try to make an analogy with `MVP`.